 Garden Books for Preschoolers

 A Seed Is Sleepy by Dianna Aston is a beautifully illustrated and lovely story about the journey of a seed.
 The book has a gorgeous design and tells a detailed story about the life of a seed.

 Growing Vegetable Soup by Lois Ehlert is yet another beauty from Ehlert.
 The author truly helps children make the connection between farm to table.
 This book ties nicely into a cooking activity with kids.

 One Bean by Anne Rockwell is adorable and simple.
 Cute illustrations and kids will learn from this book.

 How Groundhog’s Garden Grew by Lynne Cherry is a sweet story of friendship where a groundhog learns a lesson about gardening.
 Kids join the groundhog as he learns the ins and outs of gardening.

 Wiggling Worms at Work by Wendy Pfeffer introduces the wonders of the worm.
-We may not see them at all times but this little creatures are busy preparing our soil for growing food.
+We may not see them at all times but these little creatures are busy preparing our soil for growing food.

 Wonderful Worms by Linda Glaser is another classic celebrating an often underestimated tiny creature of our ecosystem.

-Inch by Inch by Leo Lionni is one of my all time favorite boos.
-Classic Lionni with sweet prose and gentle illustrations guide the reader through the beauty that is gardening.
+Inch by Inch by Leo Lionni is one of my all-time favorite books.
+Classic Lionni with sweet prose and gentle illustrations guides the reader through the beauty that is gardening.

 Inch by Inch: The Garden Song by David Mallett brings to life the wonderful children’s folk tune that we all know so well.
 Sweetly illustrated and easy to sing along, this book is not to miss.